sclorg/ror-container/4.2/root/usr/share/container-scripts/ror/README.md

-Ruby on Rails 4.2 platform Docker image
+Ruby on Rails 4.2 platform container image
 ================================

 This container image includes Ruby on Rails 4.2 platform for general usage.